 - Reduce noise and air pollution near I-5 and protect our waterways and marine habitats by treating stormwater runoff.

 - Reconnect the local street grid and improve mobility for thousands of people walking, bicycling, and riding buses and light rail.
 This includes widening the Hubbell Place connection at Freeway Park.

-- Between Spring and Seneca Street, altering or removing the Freeway Park box garden would allow cleaner lid framing and more useable lid space, but this must be sensitive to Freeway Park’s recent addition to the National Register of Historic Places.
+- Between Spring and Seneca Street, altering or removing the Freeway Park box garden would allow cleaner lid framing and more usable lid space, but this must be sensitive to Freeway Park’s recent addition to the National Register of Historic Places.

 - Providing a fire and life safety facility on the lid with 25,000 square feet was assumed in all development program test cases, given that the lid will be technically considered a “tunnel.”
 Requirements for traffic tunnels such as ventilation, fire suppression, and lighting are included in the cost estimates.